italiangrid/storm/release-notes/storm-frontend-server/1.8.6/index.md

 ### Installation and configuration

-You can find information about upgrade, clean installation and configuration of StoRM services in the [System Admininistration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.
+You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.

 ### Known issues